roninjin10/stax/packages/typesafe-env/src/README.md

 # src

-Source code
+Source code.
+Tested with [vitest](https://vitest.dev/)

-## Env.ts
+## typesafeEnv

-The wrapper around process.env
+Creates a typesafe wrapper around process.env or any other object

-## src/lib

-External libraries such as TRPC and Fastify are wrapped here

-## src/api

-Where Apis are defined

-## src/routes

-All TRPC routes are defined here

-## src/scripts
+## generateEnvDocs.ts

-ts-node scripts for running and interacting with the server
+generates documentation from env validators